beegee-tokyo/ganbarou_tools/README.md

 Ganbarou Tools
 ======================================================================================================
-*My tools and files used to build a ROM based on Nameless sources*
+*My tools and files used to build a Lollipop ROM based on Nameless sources*
 ------------------------------------------------------------------------------------------------------
 *Credits*
 ------------------------------------------------------------------------------------------------------